 - Accounting and Financial Management: Many Apparel Software solutions say they are a complete ERP, but they don’t have a native Accounting and Financial Management solution.
 Most Apparel ERP Solutions integrate to an Accounting Solution.
 Because the Accounting Solution helps drive the financial success of Apparel Business, why would you want to integrate to an external solution?

 - Inventory Management: Accurate inventory tracking is essential for the apparel industry.
 The right apparel inventory management system will be designed specifically to showcase inventory views by SKU, style/color or style.
-Additionally, ERP inventory software for apparel manufacturing allows key inventory information to be shared across the system for more efficient management and increased product availability.
+Additionally, Apparel ERP Systems allow key inventory information to be shared across the system for more efficient management and increased product availability.

 - Manufacturing: The manufacturing modules will automate supply chain processes from inside FDM4, improve visibility and accounting of external and internal costs, more accurately plan material requirements and easily interface to external systems.
 With the unique needs of the Apparel industry in mind, the workflow process was designed to handle multiple types of manufacturing workflows, even within the same production of a style, with multiple bills of materials and workflow design by style.

 All the modules mentioned above are designed specifically to be textiles manufacturing ERP solutions.
 The modules provide a way to mitigate item-by-item customization complexities and costs.